 The Society is exempt from income tax under Section 501(c)(3) of the Internal Revenue Code and similar Tennessee law and has been determined to be an organization which is not a private foundation.
 However, the Society is subject to unrelated income taxes for certain culinary activities.
-Federal income tax expense of \$92,299 and state income tax expense \$28,569 have been recognized in culinary expenses in the statement of activities for the year ended June 30, 2022.
-There were no income tax expenses recognized for the year ended June 30, 2021.
-The Society has determined that it does not have any material uncertain tax positions as of June 30, 2022 or June 30, 2021.
+Federal income tax expense of \$177,888 and \$92,299, and state income tax expense of \$55,060 and \$28,569 have been recognized in culinary expenses in the statements of activities for the years ended June 30, 2023 and 2022, respectively.
+The Society has determined that it does not have any material uncertain tax positions as of June 30, 2023 or June 30, 2022.